 - Great fit thanks to Speed Lacing system

 Shimano’s GR9 shoes are packed full of technical features such as the Speed Lacing system and splash-proof cover.

 The Michelin sole is grippy and flexes just enough to provide feedback through the pedals without sacrificing foot support.

 They are also reasonably light at 803g for a pair of size EU 43.

 Mountain bikers have two options when it comes to footwear: clipless shoes or flats.

-What shoes you choose is up to you, and both types have their benefits.
-But picking the right type is important because different styles work better in different situations.
+What shoes you choose is up to you and will depend on your choice of the best mountain bike pedals.
+Both types have their benefits, but picking the right type is important because different styles work better in different situations.

 Which mountain bike shoes are best for you?

 There’s no right or wrong answer but it’s well worth considering what type of riding you’ll mostly be doing – XC (cross-country), trails or gravity orientated – because this will influence your decision.